Kirilllive/Fifteen_puzzle_maker/README.md

 A simple implementation of the classic mini-game Fifteen Sliding Puzzle, using HTML DOM document elements and without using Canvas or third party libraries.

+When mixing a picture, random replacement of slots is not used, only natural mixing by moving a free slot, thanks to this, an error is excluded, due to which the puzzle may not be assembled.

 To use it, you need to create a div element with ID "fifteen" and add an array with parameters, the script will do the rest itself.
 The script is very simple and you can easily add this mini-game to your web page.